 Diversified and Resilient Business Model.
 Our diversified business model, which includes significant leisure and VFR focused scheduled service, charter and e-commerce related cargo service, is unique in the airline sector and mitigates the impact of economic and industry downturns on our business when compared with other large U.S. passenger airlines.
 Our charter business has rebounded quicker than our scheduled service business as customers such as the U.S. Department of Defense and large university sports teams continued to fly in 2020, while our casino customers are subject to long-term contracts and began flying again in June 2020.
-Our cargo business exhibited steady growth in 2020 and into 2021 as flying ramped up and demand remained strong, driven by underlying secular growth in e-commerce.
+Our cargo business exhibited steady growth in 2020 and into the first half of 2021 as flying ramped up and demand remained strong, driven by underlying secular growth in e-commerce.

 Agile Peak Demand Scheduling Strategy.
 We flex our capacity by day of the week, month of the year and line of business to capture what we believe are the most profitable flying opportunities available from both our MSP home market and our network of non-MSP markets.
 As a result, our route network varies widely throughout the year.
 For the year ended December 31, 2019, the most recent normalized full year before the COVID-19 pandemic, we flew approximately 38% of our ASMs during our top 100 peak demand days of the year as compared to 15% of our ASMs during our bottom 100 demand days of the year.
 For 2019, our average fare was approximately 29% higher on our top 100 peak demand days as compared to the remaining days of the year.
 In 2019, only 3% of our routes were daily year-round, compared to 67% for Southwest Airlines, 42% for Spirit Airlines, 8% for Frontier Airlines and 2% for Allegiant Travel Company.
-Our agile peak demand stategy allows us to generate higher TRASM by focusing on days with stronger demand.
+Our agile peak demand strategy allows us to generate higher TRASM by focusing on days with stronger demand.
 Our flexible network has also benefitted us in 2020 during the COVID-19 induced industry downturn where we have been able to quickly shift capacity from low demand markets to high demand markets within the United States as COVID-19 infection rates shifted across regions of the country.
+We have continued to become more seasonal in 2021 with our current planned schedule service from July 2021 through April 2022 containing only 1% daily year-round routes.
 The following charts demonstrate that our schedule is highly variable by day of the week and month of the year.